Who We Are

 Junie is responsible for the overall output of Columbia Creative, leading the team and its processes, and focusing on building and maintaining collaborative partnerships throughout the University.
 With over twnety years of experience in university and nonprofit settings, Junie has consulted with multiple nonprofits and publishers including Mount Sinai Health Systems, International House, and Penguin Books.
 Junie oversees University branding and is the creative lead for Columbia Creative.
 She has received numerous awards for her work, including several Circle of Excellence awards from the Council for Advancement and Support of Education.
 A native New Yorker, Junie received a BFA from the University of Michigan, Ann Arbor.

 Jennifer grew up in Italy before earning a BA at Colorado College, where she majored in French and minored in German.
-After several years of fashion merchandising for Ralph Lauren in NYC (with travel to Asia and the Americas), she earned an MFA at Columbia's School of the Arts, wrote two feature-length screenplays, produced three award-winning films, and co-founded the New York City Short Film Festival, now in its fifteenth year.
-Jennifer joined Columbia's Office of Communications and Public Affairs in 2008 and is photo editor, managing and curating photos for our website, stories, and social media.
-Jennifer is the proud mother of a son and a daughter.
-In her spare time, she likes to explore New York City, zumba dance, and travel with her family.
+After several years of fashion merchandising for Ralph Lauren in NYC (with travel to Asia and the Americas), she earned an MFA at Columbia School of the Arts, wrote two feature-length screenplays, produced three award-winning films, and co-founded the New York City Short Film Festival, now in its eighteenth year.
+Jennifer joined Columbia's Office of Communications and Public Affairs in 2008 and is photo director, managing and curating photos for our website, stories, and social media.